Table of Contents

 Type 2 diabetes is a well-known and relatively common disease.
-You may wonder about your own risk of developing the disease and whether you possess any of the risk factors.
+It is typically treated with insulin and medications like JANUVIA® (sitagliptin), but you may wonder about your own risk of developing the disease and whether you possess any of the risk factors.
 And what can you do to prevent or delay diabetes as much as you can?
 Well, there are several things you should take note of.

 Diabetes seems to be more pervasive in some ethnic groups than others, including:

 For example, scientists believe Asian-Americans may develop diabetes at a lower body mass index (weight to height ratio) than others.
 They may also develop diabetes even if they appear fit.

 Your risk is also elevated if you have a family history of diabetes and if you are over age 45.

 Certain lifestyle habits can increase your chance of developing diabetes.
 This mainly includes diet and exercise.
 People who overeat and who aren’t physically active are more prone to obesity, and obesity is another risk factor for type 2 diabetes.
 Contrary to popular belief, eating sugar does not result in diabetes.
 Rather, eating too many calories — no matter where those calories come from — can make you overweight, and being overweight increases your risk of diabetes.

 If you have other medical conditions such as the following, you may also be at elevated risk for diabetes:

 - Low levels of HDL (“good”) cholesterol or high levels of triglycerides